 Who can apply

-- Micro to medium sized organisations (less than 10 FTE staff) within the creative industries.
+- Victorian micro-to-small sized Victorian organisations spanning the creative industries (less than 10 FTE staff)

 The program will not support